vmware/cloud-director-extension-standard-library/documentation/extensibility-platform/ui-plugins.md

 Injection of the EXTENSION_ASSET_URL is required for the plugin to correctly locate any assets that are contained in it, as shown in the example `<img>` tag below.
-The assets for each plugin are loaded from the server in isolation from any other plugins, and in isolation from the Cloud Director instance itself.
+The assets for each plugin are loaded from the server in isolation from any other plugins, and in isolation from the VMware Cloud Director instance itself.
-The root URL for loading static resources is defined by the Cloud Director and needs to be injected in the component for the latter to be able to fetch static resources.
+The root URL for loading static resources is defined by the VMware Cloud Director and needs to be injected in the component for the latter to be able to fetch static resources.

 load-static-image-demo.component.ts